 HOW TO TREAT MY DOG'S ALLERGIES AT HOME NATURALLY

 So maybe you are tired of treating your pet's allergies traditionally: antihistamines don't seem to work very well, steroids seem to have too many side effects, allergy testing with a dermatologist seems too expensive, etc. Now may be the time to try homeopathy.
 Or starting with homeopathy and attempting to avoid the long battle with allergies described above is also an excellent option.
-The “Allergy Seasonal” or “Food Allergy” remedies are good starting options if your dog has either of these.
+The “Allergy Seasonal” or “Food Allergy” products are good starting options if your dog has either of these.
 If your dog has a problem with inhalant allergens like pollen, grass, trees, mold spores, etc, consider trying “Atopic Dermatitis”.

 Check out this testimonial that we recently received from someone who uses our “Allergy Seasonal” package: